-NOTE D - RISK MANAGEMENT
+NOTE F - RISK MANAGEMENT

 The government is exposed to various risks of loss related to torts; theft of, damage to and destruction of assets; errors and omissions; and natural disasters for which the government carries commercial insurance.
+The City has not filed any claims under this commercial coverage during the last three years.

-NOTE E - RELATED PARTY TRANSACTION
+NOTE G - RELATED PARTY TRANSACTION